CBSE Class 10 Social Science Syllabus 2024-25

 • Read newspaper articles/ watch videos on deforestation and need for conservation and through world café strategy present your findings.

-• Debate how developmental works, grazing wood cutting have impacted on the survival or otherwise of the forests.
+• Discuss how developmental works, grazing wood cutting have impacted on the survival forests

 • Use art integration strategy to summarize and present the reasons for conservation of biodiversity in India under sustainable development.